-TABLE 109 Annual target remuneration 100% - of which non-performance related emoluments approx. 40% - of which performance-based emoluments - short-term (STI) approx. 25% - of which performance-based emoluments - long-term (LTI) approx. 35%
+TABLE 117 Annual target remuneration 100% - of which non-performance related emoluments approx. 40% - of which performance-based emoluments - short-term (STI) approx. 25% - of which performance-based emoluments - long-term (LTI) approx. 35%

-The remuneration of the Management Board consists of non-performancerelated salary and benefits in kind, performance-related (variable) remuneration and (in the case of two Management Board members) pension commitments agreed before their appointment to the Management Board, for which the additions by the Company up to 2020 correspond to an annual pension benefit from the age of 65, which is expected to be between 3% and 5% of the current annual basic remuneration that is independent of the performance of the company.
+The remuneration of the Management Board consists of non-performance-related salary and benefits in kind, performance-related (variable) remuneration and (in the case of two Management Board members) pension commitments agreed before their appointment to the Management Board, for which the additions by the company up to 2020 correspond to an annual pension benefit from the age of 65, which is expected to be between 3% and 5% of the current annual non-performance-related basic remuneration.
 Variable remuneration is based on a multi-year assessment basis in order to create incentives for sustainable and long-term corporate development.
 The remuneration system explicitly stipulates that both positive and negative developments are taken into account.
 The Supervisory Board also sets a maximum amount (cap) for each variable remuneration component.
-Management Board remuneration is highly performance-related, with a particular focus on long-term variable remuneration.
-Thus, the STI bonus amounts to approximately 62.5% for achieving 100% of the targets and approximately 125% of the non-performance related emoluments for achieving the maximum targets.
-Due to its even stronger weighting, the LTI bonus is approximately 87.5% for achieving 100% of the targets and approximately 262.5% of the non-performance related emoluments for achieving the maximum targets.
+Management Board remuneration is highly performance-dependent, with a particular focus on long-term variable remuneration.

+Therefore, the STI bonus amounts to approximately 62.5% for achieving 100% of the targets and approximately 125% of the non-performance related remuneration for achieving the maximum targets.
+Due to its even greater weighting, the LTI bonus amounts to approximately 87.5% of the non-performance-related remuneration in the event of 100% target achievement and approximately 262.5% in the event of maximum target achievement.

-In principle, this remuneration covers all activities for the Company and for those activities with the Company under Sections 15 et seqq.
-German Stock Corporation Act. ${\cal Q}$ GRI 2-21
+In principle, this remuneration covers all activities for the company and for those companies affiliated with the company under Sections 15 et seqq.
+German Stock Corporation Act. \mathscr{Q} GRI 2-21